-1Reported to the Norwegian Environment Agency.
+Reported to the Norwegian Environment Agency.
+2 mg I-TEQ/tonne

 Uncertainty estimates for greenhouse gases and long-range transboundary air pollutants are given in Appendix D.

 There is no source specific QA/QC procedure for this sector.
 See section 1.5 for the description of the general QA/QC procedure.
 The specific QA/QC carried out in 2006 for greenhouse gases from industrial processes is described in Appendix I.